 Explore the history of mining and the creativity of the men who worked underground in bespoke sessions designed to inspire pupils and give them new perspectives on the North East, what it takes to be an artist, and the materials and styles used to create arresting artworks.
-Sessions are bespoke, and work best for smaller class sizes, especially KS2, GCSE and A-Level – get in touch for more information.
+Sessions are bespoke, and work best for smaller class sizes, if you have a larger class we can combine this session with a Printing Press workshop providing a full day of activity, ideal for KS2 upwards – get in touch for more information.

 - Outreach sessions at your school